 JUCO Baseball World Series

-Grand Junction is proud to serve as the host site for the Junior College (JUCO) Baseball World Series, which is celebrating its 61st anniversary in 2018!
-This week long tournament, which begins on Memorial Day Weekend, always draws amazing young baseball players full of talent, commitment and enthusiasm.
-Players, coaches and fans are swept up in thrilling moments of America’s favorite pastime.
+Grand Junction is proud to serve as the host site for the Junior College (JUCO) Baseball World Series, which is celebrating its 62nd anniversary in 2019!
+This week-long tournament, which begins on Memorial Day Weekend, always draws amazing young baseball players full of talent, commitment, and enthusiasm.
+Players, coaches, and fans are swept up in thrilling moments of America’s favorite pastime.
 For tournament details, please visit the JUCO website.

 Grand Junction Downtown Farmers Market